Authored by the expert who managed and guided the team behind the Cambodia Property Pack

 What annual property taxes should I expect in Siem Reap in 2026?

-As of early 2026, the annual property tax in Siem Reap is 0.1% of the assessed value above the first 100 million KHR (about $25,000), which means most residential condo owners pay somewhere between $50 and $300 per year depending on their property's assessed value.
+As of early 2026, the annual property tax in Siem Reap (called the Tax on Immovable Property) is 0.1% of the assessed value above 100 million KHR (about $25,000), which for a typical residential condo means you would pay roughly $75 to $475 per year (about 300,000 to 1.9 million KHR or roughly 70 to 445 EUR).

 You can find the list of all property taxes, costs and fees when buying in Siem Reap here.